CR3A7OR/Latex-Guide/README.md

 <br clear="left"/>

-To compile the latex file you need to have selected `Templte.tex` and then press `Ctrl + Alt + B`, this should generate a bunch of files including the PDF document which will be opened and split the IDE in two.
+To compile the latex file you need to have selected `Template.tex` and then press `Ctrl + Alt + B`, this should generate a bunch of files including the PDF document which will be opened and split the IDE in two.

 <div align="center">
     <img src=".\img\split.png" width="75%" alt="split">